matthewmcnulty/spark-on-kubernetes/README.md

 sudo apt update -y
 ```

-To install the JDK, execute the following command, which will also install the JRE:
+To install the JDK, execute the following command, which will also install the JRE.

 ```bash
 sudo apt install default-jdk -y